Synthetixio/SIPs/SIPS/sip-15.md

 ***

+Given

+- After Bob's liquidating 100 sUSD worth of SNX, Alice collateral ratio at 158.77% is still below the liquidation target ratio.

 When

-- After Bob's liquidating 100 sUSD worth of SNX, Alice collateral ratio at 158.77% is still below the liquidation target ratio.
-- and Chad tries to liquidate Alice's SNX collateral with 50 sUSD
+- Chad tries to liquidate Alice's SNX collateral with 50 sUSD
-- and the result Collateral ratio, after reducing by 50 sUSD, is less than the liquidation target ratio
+- and the result Collateral ratio, after reducing by 50 sUSD, is less than the target issuance ratio

 Then